GerritCodeReview/plugins_quota/src/main/resources/Documentation/config.md

 -----------

 Task quotas provide fine-grained control over queues for administrators.
-Once the defined limit is reached, any additional tasks are parked, preventing them from consuming threads and allowing other tasks to continue execution.
+Hard limits (`maxStart*`) park additional matching tasks once the configured count is reached, so they do not consume threads.
+Soft limits (`softMaxStart*`) also cap how many matching tasks should run, but still allow more to start if at least one thread would remain idle afterwards.
+Soft limits help keep interactive responsiveness without dedicating threads that would sit idle under a small hard max, and are recommended to protect the server against users (and automation systems) running the repo tool with high sync (-j) counts.

-The `maxStartForTaskForQueue` setting defines the maximum number of threads that can be started for a specific task and queue combination.
+The `maxStartForTaskForQueue` and `softMaxStartForTaskForQueue` settings define the hard or soft maximum number of threads that can be started for a specific task and queue combination.
 Example:

 ```
   [quota "*"]
     maxStartForTaskForQueue = 20 uploadpack SSH-Interactive-Worker
+    softMaxStartForTaskForQueue = 10 uploadpack SSH-Interactive-Worker
     maxStartForTaskForQueue = 10 uploadpack SSH-Batch-Worker
+    softMaxStartForTaskForQueue = 5 uploadpack SSH-Batch-Worker
 ```

 Queue names can be found at `GET /config/server/tasks/ HTTP/1.0`